grafana/grafana/docs/sources/developers/plugins/add-support-for-variables.md

 If the user has selected multiple values, the value of the interpolated variable depends on the [variable format](https://grafana.com/docs/grafana/latest/variables/advanced-variable-format-options/).

-A data source can define the default format option when no format is specified, by adding a third argument to the interpolation function.
+A data source can define the default format option when no format is specified by adding a third argument to the interpolation function.

 Let's change the SQL query to use CSV format by default: